Language Extensions

 repository = "https://github.com/gleam-lang/tree-sitter-gleam"

-The repository field must specify a repository where the Tree-sitter grammar should be loaded from, and the commit field must contain the SHA of the Git commit to use.
+The repository field must specify a repository where the Tree-sitter grammar should be loaded from, and the rev field must contain a Git revision to use, such as the SHA of a Git commit.
 An extension can provide multiple grammars by referencing multiple tree-sitter repositories.

 Tree-sitter Queries